-4. Using a black paint markers fill in the pencilled letters.
+4. Using black paint markers fill in the penciled letters.
 Let dry.
 (I found these paint markers at Staples.
 And.
 I. Love.
 Them.
 The control of markers, but the coverage, look and sand-ability of paint!)

 5. Give the whole blanket box a light sanding with a sanding block.
 Distress the edges a little more than the rest.
 Wipe loose debris off with a soft rag.

 6. Rub Natural Minwax Finishing Paste Wax on the entire box.
 Use Dark Finishing Paste Wax for the edges and corners.

 After we found another filing option, the Nest Chest held dress up clothes in the girls’ room.
 Then it was a home for many stuffed animals.
 Now it lives in our basement as a coffee table.
 Since we picked it up off the curb, the abuse it gets from our kids and their friends down here really doesn’t matter.
 It’s a tough little thing.
 And super functional.

 See what you can make from someone else’s discarded “trash”?!
 Speaking of which, go see what my bloggy girls made this month: